Zoom on the Ford FG6250P

 The control panel includes the following 6 AC outlets:

 Even if this Ford generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
-Besides, as the FG6250P holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Besides, due to the featured twist-lock L14-30R receptacle, the FG6250P is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Ford FG6250P, the following accessories are also included: tool kit, oil and funnel.